mxcube/ui-api/beamline.rst

 Beamline API
 ============

-Functionality that incorporates several different instruments or that does not necessarily belong to one particular instrument.
+Functionality that are considered to belong to the beamlone as a whole, incorporating several different instruments or that does not necessarily belong to one particular instrument.

 List of Actuators:
 ------------------

-Below a list of all generic actuators across the UI (see general.rst), separated by data type.

-NB The actuators could be subdivided by component (beamline, diffractometer, etc.), but since the actuators can be accessed through the get_actuator(), get_actuators(), and set_actuator_value() top-level functions, there is no need to locate them within individual components.
-Component-specific access, such as

-detector.set_detector_distance(value)

-value = detector.get_detector_distance()

-could be added for convenience, but are basically superfluous, given that you can do

-set_actuator_value('detector_distance', value)

-value = get_actuator('detector_distance').value
+Below a list of actuators that, from an instrumentation perspective, are considered to belong to the beamline as a whole.
+Such actuators include, but are not limited to, actuators that have an effect on properties directly associated with the beamline.
+Such properties are for instance resolution, energy and resolution.

 **Actuators - Type float:**

     *Centring motors*

-        Omega, Kappa, Phi, AlignmentX,  AlignmentY,  AlignmentZ,
-        CentringX, CentringY, CentringZ,  Focus

-        # NB the capitalized case is to distinguish them from the current lower-case names
-             ('Phi' matches 'kappa_phi', not 'phi')

-        # NB There are too many motor names here, and maybe we should shorten the list.
-             It should be OK, though if the same motor is pointed to by two different names.
-The problems is how the names match.
-             If you do not have 'CentringZ', which motor should you use during centring?
-             Is 'Focus' always the same as 'AlignmentX'?
-             Does 'CentringZ' always match the same alignment motor or does it depend on beamline geometry?
+        omega, kappa, kappa-phi, alignment-ver, alignment-hor, alignment-depth,
+        centring-ver, centring-hor, centring-depth, focus

     *Detector motors*

         detector_distance, two_theta, detector_horizontal, detector_vertical

-        detector_distance may be the only common one, but the others should be defined, so we have agreed names for the cases they are needed.
+        detector_distance may be the only common one, but the others are defined for future needs.

-        # NB horizontal and vertical are kept separate,
-             in case some beamlines have one without the other.

     *Beamline parameters*

         resolution, energy, wavelength, transmission

-        # NB energy/wavelength are both needed
-             as are resolution/detector_distance.

     *Light intensity*

         frontlight_intensity, backlight_intensity

-        The IN/OUT switching is covered below.

-        # NB are these continuous-value floats,
-             or rather allowed_values, or on/off?

 **Actuators - Type Tuple[float, float]:**